shbmira/shbmira/README.md

 -> Tons of fun with on-premises world (from power supply to systems frontend), including a never-ending oncall shift (24/7/365)

--> Systems Architecture - Low-level design, restructuring one huge pice into smaller micro-services, experimenting (RethinkDB is one of a kind 😄)
+-> Systems Architecture - Low-level design, restructuring one huge piece into smaller micro-services, experimenting (RethinkDB is one of a kind 😄)

 -> Automate everything!
 If possible, automate the automation!
 We don't want error-prone processes (Humans can **still** be the users)